Variable projection methods for approximate (greatest) common divisor computations: Numerical examples

-In this subsection we show that on a particular example of $N = 3$ polynomials that in the kernel representation approach the corresponding $\Gamma$ matrix in \eqref{eq:mult_lln_f} is essentially singular.
+In this subsection we show that on a particular example of $N = 3$ polynomials, in the Sylvester low-rank approximation approach the corresponding $\Gamma$ matrix from \cite{Usevich.Markovsky13JCAM-Variable} is essentially singular.
 Consider three polynomials $\pno{p}{1},\pno{p}{2},\pno{p}{3} \in \pspace{2}$, and $d = 1$.
 Then the corresponding generalized Sylvester subresultant matrix is